bdubs-astro/DebounceSwitch/README.md

 the switch.

-The readPin(int swDelay) command returns the current state (de-bounced), and calls the cooresponding callback function whenever the state changes.
+The readPin(int swDelay) command returns the current state (de-bounced), and calls the corresponding callback function whenever the state changes.

 # ESP8266 D1 Mini Implementation